-When range properties are enabled for any layers in your map, the Range tab appears along the top of the display to provide the additional settings needed to configure the behavior of the range slider and its controls.
+When range properties are enabled for any layers or stand-alone tables in your map, the Range tab appears along the top of the display to provide the additional settings needed to configure the behavior of the range slider and its controls.
 The settings are organized into groups along the Range tab for View, Active Range, Current Range, Step, Playback and Full Extent.
 These range configuration groups are further explained in the following sections.

 Turn the range filtering on or off in the map.
 The active range is the range currently defined by the range slider and displayed as the Active Range Name in the Active Range group.

 If multiple ranges are defined for a layer, you can turn these locked ranges on or off by applying additional filtering in the map.

 Turn range filtering on or off in the view.
 You can also enable or disable range on the range slider.

 Multiple ranges can be created for a single layer, however only one range can be active at a time.
 The inactive ranges are in a locked state where they act as additional definition queries for the layer.
 Click Locked Ranges to enable or disable the locked ranges stored in range-aware layers.